claboran/priceimporter/README.md

 Firs things first: Sign up for a free SAP Hana Developer account here: <https://hcp.sap.com/developers.html>

 If everything worked out as expected, you will end up with a cryptic user account like p194194567trial.
-Create a shared HANA database schema (eg. spring-batch) unfortunately there is no more detail information in the Hanatrial-cockpit available.
+Create a shared HANA database schema (eg. spring-batch).
+Unfortunately there is no more detail information in the Hanatrial-cockpit available.
 I would expect to see my tables or something else useful (we will get to that later).

 You need to download the SAP Hana Cloud Platform SDK from here: <https://tools.hana.ondemand.com/#cloud>